mojowen/gfTable/readme.md

  * Add table.js
  * Add ` <div class="table" data-bind="template: {name: 'table', with: grid } "></div> ` to your document
  * Make two arrays, rows and fields, and pass them to a new tableModel and then bind the document... like so: `	var grid = new tableModel(_rows, _fields); grid.bind(); `
- * See /lib/factories.js for what these might look like
+ * See /lib/factories.js for what these row and field arrays might look like
- * See templates.js for how to add row templates
+ * See templates.js for how to add row templates with the `tableModel.__addTemplate(name, template, _width_)` method

 Work in progress...